Benefits of creating a captive in Hawaii

 Hawaii is one of the few captive jurisdictions with:

-- An exclusive full-time staff who specialize in captive insurance regulation and development.
+- Exclusive full-time staff who specialize in captive insurance regulation and development.
 These individuals maintain professional designations including certified public accountant and certified financial examiner.

-- Consistent annual funding of its Captive Insurance Branch ensures timely and reliable resources for the ongoing regulation and development of captive insurance industry in Hawaii.
+- Consistent annual funding of its Captive Insurance Branch ensures timely and reliable resources for the ongoing regulation and development of Hawaii’s captive insurance industry.